jurgensymynck/TiSCo_Docs/README.md

 Arduinos, and after noticing how quick and effortlessly students slapped an Arduino and motors to their 3D printed builds, I decided to reorient my courses.

-This project aims to help me (re)learn C and C++ in an embedded context and create impressive robots.
+This project aims to help me (re)learn C and C++ in an embedded context while building cool robots!

 <!-- If you want to help out, please fork the repo and create a pull request.